yunzhuangshen/PB-DFS/README.md

 - Run the bash script ./heur_eval.sh.
 It takes several hours to obtain the results.
 Please note that if each process should run on a single cpu.
 The intermediate results is output to the folder ret_solver.

 - Upon the previous step is finished, run the bash script './calc_stats.sh' (under tf1 environment) to generate the mean statistics, which is output to folder 'ret_solver'.
 These results correspond to the statistics in Table 2 and Table 3 of our paper.

+## Some comments
+- Currently, the ML models are implemented in the python code, and their predictions are wrriten into the filesystem to be used by the scip implemented in C++.
+- If you need to predict and search interactively, you may want to have a look at "PySCIPOpt", which binds python and C++ using cython.
+- If you have any questions, please contact me at shenyunzhuang@outlook.com.
+Hopefully, the code can be helpful for your own reasearch.